vivek87799/HaenselAMS/README.md

 recruitment challenge for job at HAMS

 # Understand the IHC attribution model
-- Familiarize yourself with the IHC attribution model
+- Familiarize with the IHC attribution model
 # Task
  Each step should run as separate task in Apache Airflow.
     - Query Data from a database